Lochia After Childbirth: Stages, Warning Signs, and When to Call Your Doctor

 seek medical attention promptly

-Stay vigilant about your symptoms during this pivotal time.
-Understanding pelvic floor disorders can also be beneficial as they may affect recovery post-delivery.
+Stay attentive to your symptoms during this period.
+Understanding pelvic floor disorders may also be useful, as these can affect recovery after delivery.

 Resources for Postpartum Care

-During the fourth trimester, understanding lochia and managing vaginal discharge is essential, especially in the days after childbirth and up to six weeks after delivery.
+Having reliable resources for postpartum care makes a real difference.
+During the fourth trimester, understanding lochia and managing discharge is especially important in the weeks after delivery.

 1. Cleveland Clinic: Offers expert postpartum care, including an informative Health Library on lochia management.
 Call 216.444.6601 to schedule an appointment.